The International Arbitration Review: India

 ii Mandatory requirements of a valid arbitration agreement

-It is mandatory for an arbitration agreement to be in writing.
-It may be in the form of a clause in a contract or a separate agreement.
-An agreement is considered to be in writing when parties have entered into a written document and signed it, have exchanged written correspondence or telecommunications recording the agreement, or have exchanged pleadings in the form of a statement of claim and defence.6
+It is mandatory for an arbitration agreement to be in writing (i.e., when parties have entered into a written document and signed it, have exchanged written correspondence or telecommunications recording the agreement, or have exchanged pleadings in the form of a statement of claim and defence).6 It may be in the form of a clause in a contract or a separate agreement.

 iii Jurisdiction and role of the court